ToddRuehmer/columns-mixin/README.md

 }
 ```

-## Just want to throw in a 3 column mixin and write some class in the markup?
+## Just want to throw in a 3 column mixin and write some classes in the markup?

 ```
 .row {